Dire Straits: 1987–1990: First break-up

 After the Brothers in Arms tour ended, Mark Knopfler took a break from Dire Straits, and, during 1987, he concentrated on solo projects and film soundtracks.
 Dire Straits regrouped in 1988 for the Nelson Mandela 70th Birthday Tribute concert, staged on 11 June 1988 at Wembley Stadium, in which they were the headline act.
-They were joined for their set by Eric Clapton, who performed his hit "Wonderful Tonight" with the group and played rhythm guitar on the other songs performed by the band, while guitarist Jack Sonni was absent.
-Soon afterwards, Williams and Sonni left the band.
+Guitarist Jack Sonni was unable to play the show as it coincided with the birth of his twin daughters, so Eric Clapton played rhythm guitar with the band, and during the set performed his hit "Wonderful Tonight" with them.
+Sonni and Terry Williams both officially left the band shortly afterwards.

 Mark Knopfler announced the dissolution of Dire Straits in September 1988.
 He told Rob Tannenbaum in Rolling Stone: "A lot of press reports were saying we were the biggest band in the world.
 There's not an accent then on the music, there's an accent on popularity.
 I needed a rest."
 The tremendous success of the Brothers in Arms album and the tour that went with it left the band members under a significant amount of stress, and Knopfler announced that he wanted to work on more personal projects.
-A best of / greatest hits compilation Money for Nothing, was released in October 1988 and reached number one in the UK.
+A greatest hits compilation, Money for Nothing, was released in October 1988 and reached number one in the UK.
 The group's first hit single "Sultans of Swing" was re-released as a single in the UK to promote the album.
 Also in 1988, John Illsley released his second solo album, Glass, which featured Mark Knopfler, Alan Clark, Guy Fletcher and Chris White.
-During this period, Alan Clark joined Eric Clapton's band for three years, during which time Knopfler also briefly joined Eric's band.
+During this period, Alan Clark joined Eric Clapton's band for three years, during which time Knopfler also briefly joined.